 4 Check Restrictions from Web Host

 If you’re able to access the sitemap, but any external sitemap validator or search engine crawler is returned with the error, then it is likely, the sitemap access to these crawlers and bots is restricted by a security plugin installed on your website or by your web host.

 When the security plugin installed on your website seems to be causing trouble, simply exclude the sitemap from your firewall and then run through the test once again.

 In case of security measures from your web hosting, please reach out to your web host for further assistance.

-And, that’s it!
+And that’s it!
 Once you’ve made the changes, the error should be resolved.
 You can confirm the same by testing your sitemap with any XML Sitemap validator.
-If you’re still facing this error or need any help in configuring sitemaps, please feel free to reach our support team directly from here, and we’re always here to help.
+If you’re still facing this error or need help configuring sitemaps, please feel free to reach our support team directly from here, and we’re always here to help.